vlgiitr/llm-flexquant/README.md

 # quantize_specific
-a python library that lets you quantize any layer in the model
+a python library that lets you quantize any layer in your llm